-module Kwconfig:sig
+module Kwconfig:sig..end

-This module implements simple config files in refer format (see Kwrefer
+This module implements simple config files in refer format (see Kwrefer).

-A config file is parsed by Kwconfig.parse
+A config file is parsed by Kwconfig.parse, which makes certain

 assumptions about the refer file.
 Before use, the config file can